-When shallow water operation, be careful not to place your hand between the swivel bracket and the stern bracket.
+During shallow water operation, be careful not to place your hand between the swivel bracket and the stern bracket.
 Be sure to tilt the outboard down slowly.

-Slow down to trolling speed, and shift to the Neutral before shallow water operating.
+Slow down to trolling speed, and shift into Neutral or Forward before shallow water operation.